AlirezaGhadyani/xlsx-to-json/README.md

 # Welcome to XLSX to JSON

-Simple converter to read xlsx, xls files and return as json and export readd excel file as json file.
+A simple converter to read xlsx and xls files and convert them to JSON.

 I will be very happy if this open source repository was helpful, and I will appreciate it if you give this repo a star.
 Feel free to create a pull request and contribute.